It is Never Too Late to Make Music!

 Wednesday evening rehearsals Intermediate Band and Strings, & beginner band and string classes, at Wayland Middle School.
 Most people arrive around 6:15; rehearsal begins 6:40.

-Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:30-5:00 at the Wayland Town Building, in the gym.
-Start date TBA.
-See the Daytime Band page for more details.* This fall, Monday rehearsals will not begin until Oct.
-6
+Band members, the MONDAY DAYTIME BAND REHEARSAL: Mondays, 3:30-5:00 at the Wayland Town Building, in the Tot Room.
+First session is Monday, January 5.
+See the Daytime Band page for more details.*

 *Band members may come to either Monday afternoon or Wednesday evening OR BOTH.
 When there is a holiday and no school on Monday, Monday rehearsals often move to Tuesday, same time, same place.